 Cloud Engineers are masters of cloud computing applications meant for companies and organizations.
 They do everything from designing and creating the application itself, to testing, implementation, management, and maintenance.

 They explore and evaluate options and find optimal solutions for moving to the cloud system, in addition to overseeing a business’ transition, or migration to the cloud.

-Apart from the technical skills required, Cloud Engineers also need solid management skills as they have to negotiate with vendors, as well as coordinate and collaborate with various teams to ensure a smooth cloud migration process.
+Besides the technical skills required, Cloud Engineers also need solid management skills as they have to negotiate with vendors and coordinate and collaborate with various teams to ensure a smooth cloud migration process.